MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-mda-settings-environment-enable-calls.md

     ![Settings highlighted in the left pane.](media/Admin-EnableCalling01__Background-GuidesMDA-AreaPicker-Settings.png "Settings highlighted in left pane")

-4. In the left pane, select **Environment**, and then move the **Enable Call** slider as needed to enable or disable calling for the environment.
+4. In the left pane, select **Environment**, and then move the **Enable calls** slider as needed to enable or disable calling for the environment.

     ![New command highlighted at top of Power Apps screen.](media/Admin-EnableCalling02__Background-GuidesMDA-AreaSettings-Environment.png "New command highlighted at top of Power Apps screen")